timgifford/maven-buildtime-extension/README.md

 ## Maven 3.3 - Use version 3.0+

-With version 3.0.0 we switched to Mavens `EventSpy` API which increases the compatibility with other tools, e.g. Jenkins which also use this API to instrument Maven.
+With version 3.0.0 we switched to Maven's `EventSpy` API which increases the compatibility with other tools, e.g. Jenkins which also use this API to instrument Maven.
 However this requires a different way of loading the extension.
 This also requires at least Maven 3.3+.

-Create the following file `<projectroot>/.mvn/extenstions.xml` with this as content
+Create the following file `<projectroot>/.mvn/extensions.xml` with this as content

 ```
 <?xml version="1.0" encoding="UTF-8"?>